ULJ-Yale/qunex/README.md

 Detailed change log
 -------------------

+* 0.60.1  [connector, library, niutilities] Full support for hcp_suffix in runQC.
 * 0.60.0  [connector, library, nitools, niutilities] Renamed all subject related parameters to session.
 Pipeline architecture restructure.
 * 0.51.15 [library] Updated ColeAnticevicNetPartition with files from most recent release (v1.1.4) of the parcellation.
 * 0.51.14 [library] Updated ColeAnticevicNetPartition with files from most recent release of the parcellation.